Ben8t/football-analytics/model/readme.md

 ## Expected assist

 Expected assist (xA) are the same as expected goals but for passes.
 Each passe is evaluate according to its likelihood of being an assist.

+## Pass2Vec

+For a full explanaition of this model, you can read the [Medium blogpost](https://www.google.com)